kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 Canary rules are evaluated in order of precedence.
 Precedence is as follows:
 `canary-by-header -> canary-by-cookie -> canary-weight`

 **Note** that when you mark an ingress as canary, then all the other non-canary annotations will be ignored (inherited from the corresponding main ingress) except `nginx.ingress.kubernetes.io/load-balance`, `nginx.ingress.kubernetes.io/upstream-hash-by`, and [annotations related to session affinity](#session-affinity).
-If you want to restore the original behavior of canaries when session affinity was ignored, set `nginx.ingress.kubernetes.io/affinity-canary-behavior` annotation with value `legacy` on the non-canary ingress definition.
+If you want to restore the original behavior of canaries when session affinity was ignored, set `nginx.ingress.kubernetes.io/affinity-canary-behavior` annotation with value `legacy` on the canary ingress definition.

 **Known Limitations**